 NSF encourages research experiences for K-12 teachers of science, technology, engineering, and mathematics and the coordination of these experiences with REU projects.
 Most directorates support Research Experiences for Teachers (RET) as a formal activity and announce their specific interests (e.g., RET Sites, RET Supplements) either in solicitations, in Dear Colleague Letters, or on directorate/division websites.
-Other NSF units have no formal announcement but respond to requests for RET support on a case-bycase basis or permit the inclusion of an RET component (with a distinct description and cost breakdown) as part of an REU proposal.
+Other NSF units have no formal announcement but respond to requests for RET support on a case-by-case basis or permit the inclusion of an RET component (with a distinct description and cost breakdown) as part of an REU proposal.
 Teachers may also be included in an international REU project.
-Applicants who wish to include an RET component in an REU proposal may wish to contact the appropriate REU program officer for guidance.
-REU Site proposals that include a significant RET component should begin the project title with the label "REU/RET Site:" to ensure appropriate tracking at NSF.
+Applicants who wish to include an RET component in an REU proposal shat include a significant RET component should begin the project title with the label "REU/RET Site:" to ensure appropriate tracking at NSF.